Legal Advice Sessions

 How we can help

 You can attend the Service for legal advice and information where you have legal issues arising from your identification as LGBTI and/or where you feel more comfortable dealing with a solicitor who has specific skills, interest and understanding of issues and barriers faced by the LGBTI community.

-Our solicitors provide legal advice on a range of legal matters, including:
+Our volunteer lawyers provide legal advice on a range of legal matters including:

 - Domestic violence